 While there are many reasons for this, here are a few of the biggest hurdles we're up against.

-Every business niche has to contend with its share of unintended consequences stemming from a slow-to-change regulatory system — and early learning services is no exception.
+Every business niche has to contend with its share of unintended consequences stemming from a slow-to-change regulatory system — and early learning services are no exception.

-Most of the education regulation currently dictating ECE curriculums is a relic of the Cold War era when the pressure to compete was reaching fever pitch.
+Most of the education regulations currently dictating ECE curriculums are a relic of the Cold War era when the pressure to compete was reaching a fever pitch.
 And while DAP practitioners are guided by the latest standards in ECE, sometimes those standards clash with state and federal education regulations.

-Of course we want our kids to be able to read and write.
-But what if rushing it comes at the cost of a child's emotional or social development?
+Of course, we want our kids to be able to read and write.
+But what if rushing comes at the cost of a child's emotional or social development?

 More and more early childhood educators are standing up and stating publicly that the tradeoff simply isn't worth it.